geigr/ipytone/docs/observe_link.md

-One thing specific to audio signals (and parameters) is that their value may be updated continuously in the front-end (to be correct: still at discrete steps but at a very high rate, i.e., the audio sample rate is often set to 44.1 MHz).
+One thing specific to audio signals (and parameters) is that their value may be updated continuously in the front-end (to be correct: still at discrete steps but at a very high rate, i.e., the audio sample rate is often set to 44.1 kHz).

 This makes challenging the synchronization of those widgets with the back-end (e.g., for handling specific events in Python) or with other elements in the